nationalarchives/tdr-antivirus/README.md

 ## Building the lambda function

-The lambda function is built by Jenkins.
-There are two Jenkins jobs in two Jenkinsfiles.
+The lambda function is built by GitHub actions.
+There are three actions in three yml files.

+### test.yml
+This runs git secrets and runs the python tests.
+This is the standard multibranch pipeline job which runs on PRs and merge to master.
+If this runs on the master branch, it will rebuild the three Docker images locally and use them to build the lambda.

-### Jenkinsfile-build
+### build.yml
 There are three docker images that are used to build the lambda.

 | File name               | Image Name        | Description                                                                                                               |
 |-------------------------|-------------------|---------------------------------------------------------------------------------------------------------------------------|